Slowly Decaying Waves on Spherically Symmetric Spacetimes and an Instability of Ultracompact Neutron Stars: Ultracompact Neutron Stars

 The crucial difference between these stars and a Schwarzschild black hole (which also possesses a photon sphere) is that these geometries do not possess a horizon, and are completely regular down to $r = 0$.
 As such, when a null geodesic possesses nonzero angular momentum, it will feel the usual angular momentum barrier near $r=0$, meaning that the effective potential will diverge as $r^{-2}$.
 However, as we have just observed, there is a local maximum of the effective potential located at $r = 3M$, implying the existence of a \emph{local minimum} at some point in between.
 We can compare this with the effective potential in the Schwarzschild geometry, which does not have an effective minimum, and instead decreases monotonically behind the photon sphere.
 Thus Schwarzschild black holes do not exhibit \emph{stable} trapping, though ultracompact stars do.

-The stable trapping present in ultracompact stars has been known of for some time - see \cite{Detweiler:1975zz}.
-Comments on the effect of this stable trapping on the trajectories of massless particles were made in \cite{Kembhavi:1980up}, and it was noted \cite{Chandrasekhar:1991fi} that this can lead to slowly decaying waves, including certain metric perturbations.
+The stable trapping present in ultracompact stars has been known of for some time - see \cite{Detweiler1975}.
+Comments on the effect of this stable trapping on the trajectories of massless particles were made in \cite{Kembhavi1980}, and it was noted \cite{Chandrasekhar1991} that this can lead to slowly decaying waves, including certain metric perturbations.
 However, to the author's knowledge, our work provides the first \emph{quantitative} estimates on the rate of decay of waves on ultracompact star backgrounds, as well as the first indication that \emph{non-rotating} ultracompact stars might be unstable to gravitational collapse.
+See \cite{Andersson1996}, \cite{Kokkotas1999} and \cite{Nemiroff1993} for further details of the properties of these objects.

-It should be noted that an instability of sufficiently rapidly rotating ultracompact stars has already been proposed and numerically investigated, in \cite{Kokkotas:2002sf}.
+It should be noted that a linear instability of spacetimes with an ergoregion but no horizon was shown in \cite{Friedman1978}, and this was applied to rapidly rotating ultracompact stars in \cite{Comins211}, and numerically investigated by various authors (see \cite{1996MNRAS.282..580Y}, \cite{Kokkotas2004} and \cite{Brito:2015oca} for an overview).
 This instability is of a qualitatively different character to the one we will propose, though they are in some sense connected.
-The idea behind the instability proposed in \cite{Kokkotas:2002sf} is that sufficiently rapidly rotating ultracompact stars will develop an ergoregion, which may overlap with the trapped region.
+The idea behind the instability proposed in \cite{Friedman1978} is that sufficiently rapidly rotating ultracompact stars will develop an ergoregion, which may overlap with the trapped region.
 Waves may then become simultaneously trapped and amplified by the superradiant phenomenon, leading to an instability.
-In fact, it is considered to be a key observation that this \emph{does not} occur in the Kerr spacetime, where the trapped regime and the superradiant regime are in a certain sense disjoint \cite{Dafermos:2008ys}.
+In fact, it is considered to be a key observation that this \emph{does not} occur in the Kerr spacetime, where the trapped regime and the superradiant regime are in a certain sense disjoint \cite{Dafermos2011}.
 On the other hand, for rotating ultracompact stars, stable trapping leads to a much larger class of null geodesics being trapped - indeed, an \emph{open} set in the space of null geodesics is now trapped, and so one might expect an instability due to the overlapping of the trapped and superradiant regimes.
-This was indeed found (numerically) in \cite{Kokkotas:2002sf}.
+This was indeed found (numerically) in \cite{Kokkotas2004}.